What is the Ecobank Ghana Swift Code and how safely and securely can you use it for your international money transfers?

 Not all bank accounts have a registered SWIFT code for money transfer.
 If you want to know if your bank has a SWIFT code then it is advisable to contact the customer service for confirmation.
 You can also go to the banking hall and ask if they have a SWIFT or BIC code for international money transfers.

-This Post Was Last Updated on 6th September 2020 by thetransfercode
+This simple and easy Guide Was Last Updated on 6th September 2020 by thetransfercode